-In order to award the Ontario Secondary School Diploma (OSSD), students must earn a total of 30 credits.
-A credit is defined as a 110-hour course in which the expectations laid down by the Ministry of Education in the Province of Ontario have been successfully completed.
-Fully 18 of the credits are compulsory, earned in courses from a list of subjects that every student must take.
-Fully 12 of the credits are optional, earned in courses that the student may select from the full range of courses offered by the school.
+The Ontario Secondary School Diploma (OSSD) requires that a student must earn 30 credits; 18 compulsory and 12 optional.
+A credit is defined as a 110-hour course in which the expectations are laid down by the Ontario Ministry of Education curriculum guideline.
 Students must also complete 40 hours of Community Involvement Activities and must meet the provincial literacy requirement.

-If students are currently registered in another private school or public school in Ontario and are simply taking a small number of courses from the Virtual High School, then they will in all cases, complete the provincial literacy requirement and Community Involvement Activities at the school in which they are registered.
+If the student is currently registered in and attending an Ontario public school or private school and are simply taking one or two courses from the Virtual High School, then the student will in all cases, complete the provincial literacy requirement and Community Involvement Activities at their home school where their OSR resides.
 Only students who are the sole responsibility of the Virtual High School will complete the Community Involvement Activities and the provincial literacy requirement at VHS.

 - 4 credits in English (1 credit per grade)*